 - Could be spontaneously expelled out of the uterus

 What precautions should be taken?

-- Prior to insertion, physical examination should be done which includes a pelvic examination, cervical smear, and if possible, appropriate tests for sexually transmitted diseases.
+- Prior to insertion, physical examination should be done which including a pelvic examination, cervical smear, and if possible, appropriate tests for diagnosing sexually transmitted diseases.

 - If IUCD threads cannot be felt in a woman who has not noticed expulsion, examination is necessary to exclude perforation or unnoticed expulsion.
 Ultrasound or X-ray may be used to locate the device.